-13th ANNUAL CLEI CENTER FOR KERATOCONUS PATIENT SEMINAR
+14th ANNUAL CLEI CENTER FOR KERATOCONUS PATIENT SEMINAR

-On November 18, 2017, The CLEI Center for Keratoconus, a division of The Cornea and Laser Eye Institute-Hersh Vision Group held our 13th Annual Keratoconus Patient Educational Seminar at the Glenpointe Marriott Hotel in Teaneck, New Jersey.
+On March 9, 2019, The CLEI Center for Keratoconus, a division of The Cornea and Laser Eye Institute-Hersh Vision Group held our 14th Annual Keratoconus Patient Educational Seminar at the Glenpointe Marriott Hotel in Teaneck, New Jersey.

 For all who attended, the seminar was an interactive session between the participating doctors and attendees.
 Presentations covered the entire gamut of keratoconus from diagnosis to new treatments currently under investigation.

 At The CLEI Center for Keratoconus, Dr. Gelles fits patients with a number of different lenses, from custom soft lenses, to RGP lenses, to scleral lenses, and even the EyePrintPRO device which is a type of lens that is custom made to fit your eye.

 Dr. Peter Hersh, M.D., founder of The Cornea and Laser Eye Institute and The CLEI Center for Keratoconus lectured on new surgical strategies for keratoconus.
 Corneal Collagen Crosslinking (CXL), Intacs, Conductive Keratoplasty, corneal inlays, and laser procedures to rehabilitate the cornea in select KC patients, were reviewed.

 The goal of this procedure is to improve the corneal shape in order to improve visual quality with glasses or contact lens fittings.
 CXL may also be performed concurrently, to strengthen the cornea and obtain stability.
-Dr. Hersh was the medical monitor of Avedro, and played an important part in the FDA meeting to officially establish CXL as an FDA approved method of treatment for both keratoconus and corneal ectasia.
+Dr. Hersh was the medical monitor of Avedro and played an important part in the FDA meeting to officially establish CXL as an FDA approved method of treatment for both keratoconus and corneal ectasia.

-Dr. David Chu, founder of Metropolitan Eye Research and Surgery Institute, brought his knowledge of ocular dry eye to the seminar.
+Dr. David Chu, the founder of the Metropolitan Eye Research and Surgery Institute, brought his knowledge of ocular dry eye to the seminar.
 Dr. Chu is an international key opinion leader in areas of uveitis and ocular immunology and we are very fortunate that he is able to join us each year to discuss ocular dry eye and allergy in keratoconus patients.

 Dr. Constad, who is Director of the New Jersey Eye Bank, has a vast knowledge of the corneal tissue process.
-Unlike other countries, we are very lucky in the United States that more corneas are available, and unlike other organ transplants, there is typically not a waiting period for a corneal tissue, should you need a transplant.
+Unlike other countries, we are very lucky in the United States that more corneas are available, and unlike other organ transplants, there is typically not a waiting period for corneal tissue, should you need a transplant.

 Our annual seminar is always well received and enjoyed by all participants.
 Each year our seminar grows and we try to improve upon topics each year.
-Such seminars, with the support of the National Keratoconus Foundation and other leaders in the field who join our meeting are meant to be educational and to keep those with keratoconus, as well as their family and friends, up to date with the latest advances on the disease.
+Such seminars, with the support of the National Keratoconus Foundation and other leaders in the field who join our meeting, are meant to be educational and to keep those with keratoconus, as well as their family and friends, up to date with the latest advances on the disease.